 The struggle for a healthy and safe workplace is fundamental to the labor movement.
 It was one of our earliest major demands alongside higher pay and a shorter work week.
 It is every union’s obligation to encourage and, if necessary, force the boss to correct dangerous situations.
-But workplace safety cannot be solved through militancy alone.
+Our goal, as a union, is to enforce being able to get through a shift safely and making it home.

 Prior to the passage of the Occupational Safety and Health Act (OSHA) in 1970, those lacking a union contract containing strong health and safety language had little to no protection.
 OSHA was a great step forward, but left out many workers, including independent contractors and public-sector employees on the state and local level.
 While some states have adopted safety and health legislation to cover their public employees, many states have adopted no protections at all and others have very little enforcement of their own rules.
 This results in situations where public-sector workers have been severely injured or even died on the job with no penalties faced by their employers.
 In addition, the Act remains broken and underfunded, with infrequent inspections and nominal fines.